-Management review can help improve the quality of the emergency management program.
+Management review can help improve the quality of the Emergency Procedures Manual.

-The Management Review is a quality control process whereby the management reviews and evaluates the continued suitability, adequacy and effectiveness of the emergency Management program.
+The Management Review is a quality control process whereby the management reviews and evaluates the continued suitability, adequacy and effectiveness of the Emergency Procedures Manual.
 The objectives are to review the following:

 - The status of actions from previous management reviews;

-- Changes in external and internal issues that are relevant to the emergency management program including;
+- Changes in external and internal issues that are relevant to the Emergency Procedures Manual including;

 - Legal requirements and

 - Risk and opportunities;

 - The extent to which the policy and aims have been met;

 - Incident, non-conformances, corrective actions and continual improvement;

-- · Monitoring and measuring results;
+- Monitoring and measuring results;

-- Audit results:
+- Audit results;

-- · Consultation with workers; and
+- Consultation with workers; and

-- · Adequacy of resources.
+- Adequacy of resources.